14 Major Allergens Hub

 HACCP Plan

 An HACCP plan, which stands for ‘Hazard Analysis & Critical Control Point’, is a seven-step plan for monitoring potential physical, chemical, and biological food safety hazards.
-Critical control points are identified, which are ways of controlling and preventing hazards after identifying them.
-An example of a CCP would be making sure food reaches a set minimum internal temperature with a thermometer to make sure potential bacteria are destroyed.
+After identifying hazards, critical control points are identified, which are ways of controlling and preventing them.
+An example of a CCP would be ensuring food reaches a set minimum internal temperature with a thermometer to destroy potential bacteria.

 Major Legislation

-In recent years, an example of major legislation the FSA has helped enforce would be The Food Information (Amendment) (England) Regulations 2019, and its equivalent regulation for other parts of the UK.
+In recent years, the FSA has helped enforce major food labelling legislation such as The Food Information (Amendment) (England) Regulations 2019 and its equivalent regulation for other parts of the UK.

-This legislation is also known as Natasha’s Law, named after Natasha Ednan-Laperouse who suffered from a fatal anaphylactic attack on a plane after buying a baguette containing sesame, an undeclared allergen.
-Natasha’s law requires food businesses to provide allergen information to consumers if selling PPDS foods, which is food that’s packaged in the same place it’s sold and is packaged before purchase.
+This legislation is commonly as Natasha’s Law, named after Natasha Ednan-Laperouse, who suffered from a fatal anaphylactic attack on a plane after buying a baguette containing sesame, an undeclared allergen.
+Natasha’s law requires food businesses to provide allergen information to consumers if selling PPDS foods, which are food that’s packaged in the same place it’s sold and packaged before purchase.

-LiberEat works closely with food businesses within contract caterers, food producers, restaurant chains, and supermarkets to help them detect and alert their food safety professionals to allergens and allergen errors.
+LiberEat works closely with food businesses, including contract caterers, food producers, restaurant brands, and supermarkets, to help them detect and alert their food safety professionals to allergens and allergen errors.
 You can learn more about our allergen detection software here.

 Try Our 14 Major Allergen Quiz

-Being aware of the 14 major allergens will allow you to communicate your ingredients more effectively and comply with labelling legislation.
+Being aware of the 14 main allergens will allow you to communicate your ingredients more effectively and comply with labelling legislation.

 How confident are you?
 Try our quiz below and test your knowledge.